-In this article, we will look at why record keeping is one of the key responsibilities of a small business owner and what happens when there is no systematic or coordinated record keeping.
+In this article, we will look at why record keeping is one of the key responsibilities of a small business owner.
+As well ass taking a look at what happens when there is no systematic or coordinated record keeping.

 From the moment you start your business every piece of document should be kept.

-Even your preliminary business expenses those relating to the setup and even if you make a loss in the first year.
+Even your preliminary business expenses; those relating to the setup and if you’ve made a loss in the first year.

-All documents that arise in the course of your doing business should be kept and here are the main reasons.
+All documents that arise during the time you are conducting business should be kept for these main reasons.

-To provide source documents for accounts.
-Accounts data becomes information that helps in the decision making.
-Once information about your income and expenses has been captured financial statements can be prepared and profitability can then be assessed.
+This is to provide source documents for accounts.
+Accounts data becomes information that can help when it comes to decision making processes.
+Once information about your income and expenses has been captured, financial statements can be prepared and profitability can then be assessed.

-Depending on the results key strategic decisions such as whether you should expand or shelve certain projects can then be made.
+Depending on these results, key strategic decisions such as whether you should expand or shelve certain projects can then be made.

 Audit occurs when for some reason the information you have claimed or attested to in your financials needs to be verified by a person or persons external to your business to validate your claims.